 Top Cigar Lounges in Scottsdale

-This varies a lot by neighborhood.
+BYOC.
+This varies by neighborhood.
 Scottsdale's nicer lounges generally expect you to buy on-site.
-Phoenix neighborhood shops tend to be more relaxed about it, with some being fully BYOC-friendly.
+Phoenix neighborhood shops tend to be more relaxed, with some being fully BYOC-friendly.
 Where cutting fees exist, expect $5 to $15.

+Weather and patio smoking.
 This is the real draw.
 Almost zero humidity, almost zero rain.
 You can smoke outside comfortably from October through May without thinking twice.
-Summer is a different animal.
-Daytime temps blow past 110°F from June through September, so evening sessions after 7 PM become the standard.
+Summer is a different story.
+Daytime temps blow past 110 degrees from June through September, so evening sessions after 7 PM become the standard.
 Once the sun drops, it's genuinely pleasant.

+Getting around.
 Phoenix is sprawling and car-dependent.
-Public transit won't get you anywhere near most lounges.
-Uber and Lyft work fine, or just drive yourself.
+Public transit won't get you near most lounges.
+Uber and Lyft work fine.
 Free parking at nearly every lounge, which is a welcome change if you're visiting from a coastal city.

 FAQ